compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-03.md

 `wc file.fq | awk '{print $1 / 4}'`
 * To retrieve each 1st/2nd/3rd/4th line of the read sequence (i.e. the sequence):
 `awk 'NR%4==1' file.sq` (NR: current line number; % modulo) (==2 / ==3/ ==0)
-* Convert FastQ to Fast (and save):
+* To convert FastQ to Fast (and save):
 `awk 'NR % 4 == 1 {print ">"$1};
      NR % 4 == 2 {print}' SP1.fq \
      | > example.fa`
+* To count the number of reads:
+`awk 'END{print NR/4}' file.fq`

 ## BED Format
 "BED (Browser Extensible Data) format provides a flexible way to define the data lines that are displayed in an annotation track".
 BED files consist at least of three fields:
 * **chrom**: the chromosome's name
 * **chromStart**: the starting position
 * **chromEnd**: the ending position
->and nine additional optional fields (name, score, strand, thickStart, thickEnd, itemRgb, blockCount, blockSizes, blockStarts)
+> and nine additional optional fields (name, score, strand, thickStart, thickEnd, itemRgb, blockCount, blockSizes, blockStarts)

 ## Swiss-Prot flatfile